jouisseuse/gym-cooking/README.md

 Similar to previous cases, the uncertainty band is wider in the beginning, meaning the filter is less certain about agent-2’s SVO.
 As more actions are observed, the band becomes narrower.

 ### Main Takeaways:
 Overall, the trend supports the main purpose of Part 2: SVO does not have to be directly given to the agent.
 It can be **inferred from behavior**.
 In the altruistic-pair demo, cooperative movement pushes both agents' beliefs toward high SVO, which would allow the delegator to rely more on the partner in future task allocation.
-Conversely, when one agent is selfish, its partner were able to detect the inconsistency in its actions to cooperative behaviors and decline its evaluation for its partner's SVO.
+Conversely, when one agent is selfish, its partner would be able to detect the inconsistency in its actions to cooperative behaviors and decline its evaluation for its partner's SVO.